emestee/bk-emulator/README.md

 `g 1000`

+For instructions on how to compile on Mac use this link: [MAC-BUILD.md](./MAC-BUILD.md)

 Please feel free to contact me if you are curious about this.
 I will do my best to try and answer your questions.